mustafatoroman/VSTS-DevOps-Labs/octopus/readme.md

     ![](images/O12.png)

 1. Once the certificate is uploaded successfully, go back to Octopus portal and click **Save and Test**.
-If the test succeeds, you should be able to configure Octopus to deploy anything to Azure.
+Once the verification is successful, we should be able to configure Octopus to deploy application packages to Azure.

     ![](images/VerificationSuccess.png)

 ## Exercise 2: Create Project in Octopus

-Let us create a project in Octopus to deploy the package to **Azure App Service**.
+Let us create a Project in Octopus to deploy the package to **Azure App Service**.
 A [**Project**](https://octopus.com/docs/deployment-process/projects) is a collection of deployment steps and configuration variables that define how your software is deployed.

 1. Go to Octopus dashboard and click **Create a project**.